About Suzanne Frijling

 COVID hit, and I lost the business overnight.
 For a moment, I didn't know what came next.
 But losing everything also gave me something unexpected: the freedom to start over.

-I threw myself into content marketing.
+I threw myself into content strategy and content marketing.
 Ran a virtual summit.
 Started writing, strategizing, building.
 And soon after, the European Association of Communication Directors brought me on board.

 That's when I realized: all those years of curating art, managing galleries, and improvising in Cuba weren't detours — they were training.